 Weather in Helsinki

 Winter: The winter months are cold in Helsinki, and the breeze from the sea makes it feel even colder.
 Temperatures in December vary on both sides of 0°C. December is often slushy and rainy.
 January and February are drier months, and it snows more frequently.
-Temperatures vary on both sides of 0°C but may drop to as low as -15°C, so it's better to observe the weather forecast.
+Temperatures vary on both sides of 0°C but may drop to as low as -15°C, and hence it's better to observe the weather forecast in advance.

 Summer: June, July and August are the sunniest and warmest months in Helsinki and an ideal time for a visit.
 On average, July and August are warmer than June.
 Temperatures are at 20°C and above.
 During the hottest days, temperatures exceed 30°C, but the weather may change a lot; cooler periods with about 10°C are also possible.